Useful tips to help you save more money

 - Track your expenses.
 The first place to start is to understand where your money is being spent.
 Tracking your expenses will help you to recognize areas that can be changed.

 - Stop using cash.
-Have you ever gone to the ATM machine, taken out $100 and before you know it, the $100 is spent.
+Have you ever gone to the ATM machine, take out $100 and before you know it, the $100 is spent?
 Spending cash is the most difficult to track.
-Spending cash is often the source of unknown leakage of expenses – a chocolate bar here, a magazine there, parking, a drink and a snack, etc.
+Spending cash is often the source of unknown leakage of expenses – a chocolate bar here, a magazine there, parking, a drink, and a snack, etc.

-- Set up a monthly automatic savings.
-Once you know where your money is going, you will see that you are paying everyone else first and saving what little you have left over.
+- Set up monthly automatic savings.
+Once you know where your money is going, you will see that you are paying everyone else first and saving what little you have leftover.
 It’s time to break the pattern and start a monthly savings plan right away.
 Your future is too important for you not to pay yourself first.